gdloparco/venbnb_deployed/README.md

 # VenBnB Python Project

-This MakersBnB project in Python was brought to you by:
+This project was built collaboratively by the Venera Team, group of the Makers Jan2024 cohort, comprising:

 gdloparco